 Climate Change Gardening

 Learn how to care for plants in our ever-changing climate.
 Explore how plants are adapted to survive under a broad range of different environmental conditions.
 Learn more about plant science here.
+Not available in March.

 Discovering Honey Bees

 Visit the Honey Bee Research Centre and get the buzz on bees.
 Students will learn about honey bee biology, social structure, and how to behave around stinging insects.
 Students will then have an opportunity to visit the apiary to see different parts of a live hive.
 Finish with a taste of honey directly from the honeycomb!
+Only available in September, October and May due to weather conditions.

 Soil Texturing and Biology Lab

 Students will participate in interactive exercises using hand textural tests to determine different types of soil texture.
 The difference in soil textures and its importance to agriculture. environmental planning and urban development will be explored.
+Learn more about Soils At Guelph.

 Insect Inspectors at The Arboretum

 Step outside of your comfort zone and uncover the diversity of insect species in The University of Guelph Arboretum.
 Students will search for live insects in the environment and identify them with help from a naturalist.
+Only available in September, October, April and May due to weather conditions.

 Discover and explore Ontario's amazing insect diversity by starting with a look at the insects that occur in and around our homes!
 Students will learn how to properly use a microscope and examine a variety of preserved insect specimens in this unique workshop.